4.3 Level of Consciousness and AVPU

 • AVPU sorts responsiveness as Alert, responds to Verbal stimulus, responds to Painful stimulus, or Unresponsive.

-The official EMR Primary Assessment outline includes assessing the patient's level of consciousness.
-Level of consciousness, often shortened to LOC, describes how awake, aware, and responsive the patient is.
-It is one of the fastest ways to identify a patient who may not protect the airway, may have poor perfusion, or may need rapid higher-level care.
+The EMR Primary Assessment outline includes assessing the patient's level of consciousness (LOC): how awake, aware, and responsive the patient is.
+LOC is one of the fastest ways to flag a patient who may not protect the airway, may have poor perfusion, or may need rapid higher-level care.
+It corresponds to the D (Disability) step in the XABCDE framework.

-AVPU is not a full neurologic exam.
-It is a primary-assessment sorting tool.
-It should take seconds, not minutes.
-The EMR should combine it with speech, posture, breathing effort, skin appearance, mechanism, and bystander information.
-A patient can be alert and still very ill.
-A patient who only responds to pain has an urgent airway and life-threat concern until proven otherwise.
+AVPU is not a full neurologic exam; it is a primary-assessment sorting tool that should take seconds.
+Combine it with speech, posture, breathing effort, skin appearance, mechanism, and bystander information.
+A patient can be Alert and still very ill, and a patient who responds only to pain has an urgent airway and life-threat concern until proven otherwise.

-VerbalOpens eyes only when called loudlyAltered LOC; assess airway and breathing closely
+VerbalOpens eyes or mumbles only when called loudlyAltered LOC; assess airway and breathing closely

 UnresponsiveNo response to voice or painImmediate airway, breathing, circulation, and resource priority

 Assess LOC with respect and safety.
-Speak first.
-Use the patient's name if known.
-If there is no response, use an appropriate stimulus according to training and local protocol.
-Avoid harmful or excessive methods.
-The point is to determine responsiveness, not to punish or wake the patient by force.
+Speak first; use the patient's name if known.
+If there is no verbal response, apply an appropriate painful stimulus per training and protocol, such as a trapezius squeeze or pinch; avoid harmful or excessive methods.
+The goal is to determine responsiveness, not to force the patient awake.

-LOC can change quickly.
-A patient who was alert may become confused after bleeding worsens.
-A patient exposed to carbon monoxide, drugs, alcohol, heat, cold, low blood sugar, head injury, seizure, infection, or shock may become less responsive.
-EMRs do not need to diagnose every cause during the primary assessment.
-They need to recognize that altered LOC raises urgency and affects airway safety.
+LOC changes quickly.
+A patient who was Alert can become confused as bleeding worsens.
+Carbon monoxide, drugs, alcohol, heat, cold, low blood sugar, head injury, seizure, infection, or shock can all reduce responsiveness.
+EMRs do not have to diagnose the cause during the primary assessment; they must recognize that altered LOC raises urgency and threatens the airway.

-Bystanders can help establish baseline.
-An older adult with dementia may normally be confused, while another patient who is usually independent may now be far from baseline.
-Ask what is normal for this person, when the change began, and whether the change was sudden.
-Still, do not delay immediate airway or circulation priorities.
+Bystanders help establish baseline.
+An older adult with dementia may normally be confused, while another patient may be far from their usual self.
+Ask what is normal for this person, when the change began, and whether it was sudden, without delaying airway or circulation priorities.
+Exam stems often hide LOC in dialogue: the patient answers only with groans, follows no commands, stares blankly, or becomes difficult to arouse.
+Those findings should push you toward airway management, not a long interview.

 Test Your Knowledge